 - Francis McIlrath, aged 8, who landed in America from Liverpool England, in 1906

-- Grace McIlrath, aged 23, who emigrated to the United States from Antrim, Ireland, in 1907
+- Grace McIlrath, aged 23, who immigrated to the United States from Antrim, Ireland, in 1907

-- Andrew McIlrath, aged 44, who emigrated to the United States from Portglenone, Ireland, in 1911
+- Andrew McIlrath, aged 44, who immigrated to the United States from Portglenone, Ireland, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)